 But when he was arrested for carrying 20 pills of ecstasy and 3.1 grams of cannabis, Mr Mauger was charged with drug supply and was facing a maximum penalty of fifteen years in jail.

-Instead, following a plea of guilty, the District Court Judge handed down a two-year good behaviour bond and dismissed the charges without recording a criminal conviction against him under section 10 of the Crimes (Sentencing Procedures) Act 1999.
+Instead, following a plea of guilty, the District Court Judge handed down a two-year good behaviour bond and dismissed the charges without recording a criminal conviction against him under a section 10 (now section 10 dismissal or conditional release order) of the Crimes (Sentencing Procedures) Act 1999.

-A person who is guilty of any criminal offence may be dealt with under section 10, which allows for them to receive no criminal record.
+A person who is guilty of any criminal offence may be dealt with under a section 10 dismissal or conditional release order, which allows for them to receive no criminal record.

-Although it is more likely to receive a section 10 for a minor offence, there is no law saying that a section 10 can’t be awarded for a serious crime.
+Although it is more likely to receive a non conviction order for a minor offence, there is no law saying that a non conviction order can’t be awarded for a serious crime.